solidcoredata/scd/README.md

 An application can still create custom screen types and components.
 A component can be created using most any UI platform.
-The only criteria is that it satisfies a perticular interface and takes a configuration when creating it.
+The only criteria is that it satisfies a particular interface and takes a configuration when creating it.

 ### Backend